1.5 copying lists#

 ['Pakistan', 'Iran', 'Syria']

 Even though we only changed countries2, the list countries1 changed automatically.
-This is because, we don’t have two lists in reality.
+This is because, we did’t have two lists to begin with.
 We have one list with two names.
 What we did was in place change in countries2 list and did not assign a new object to countries2, so the the name countries2 still points to the same object as countries1.

 Copying using slicing#